gauravsingla05/Python-Simple-ChatBot/README.md

-# Intelligent Chatbot for Question-Answering
+# Simple Python Chatbot for Question-Answering

 This Python-based chatbot is designed to answer questions using a provided CSV dataset.
 It incorporates natural language processing libraries to enhance its intelligence.
 To use this chatbot, follow these steps: